ibm-cloud-docs/apiconnect/get_help.md

 3. Describe your problem.

    Use the fields on the "Create a Case" page to explain your problem.
-The following list describes important information that assists us with resolving issues that you are having in {{site.data.keyword.apiconnect_short}}:
+The following list describes important information that assists us with resolving issues that you are having in {{site.data.keyword.apiconnect_short}}.

+   {: important} Do not include your private key in the support request.

    - For all issues, include the following information: